Remora.Commands 10.0.6

 Commands themselves can be overloaded using normal C# syntax, and the various argument syntax variants (that is, positional, named, switches, and collections) can easily be mixed and matched.

-Even the types recognized and parsed by Remora.Commands can be extended using AbstractTypeParser<TType> - if you can turn a string into an instance of your type, Remora.Commands can parse it.
+The list of types recognized and parsed by Remora.Commands can be extended using AbstractTypeParser<TType> - if you can turn a string into an instance of your type, Remora.Commands will be able to parse it.

 public class MyParser : AbstractTypeParser<MyType>